masqm/Faster-Mean-Shift-Euc/README.md

 # Faster-Mean-Shift-Euc
 Faster Mean-shift algorithm with Euclidean Distance Metrics.
-The algorithm is based on GPU accleration, which can achieve satisfactory speedup with optimized GPU memory consumption.
-Here is a brief introduction on how to run it.
-And the details of our algorithm, please refer our [paper](https://doi.org/10.1016/j.media.2021.102048).
+The algorithm is based on GPU acceleration, which can achieve satisfactory speedup with optimized GPU memory consumption.
+Here is a brief introduction to how to run it.
+And the details of our algorithm, please refer to our [paper](https://doi.org/10.1016/j.media.2021.102048).

 The Cosine Metrics version is provided in another repository [Faster-Mean-Shift](https://github.com/masqm/Faster-Mean-Shift).